Myocarditis: Care Instructions

 • Ask your doctor what level and type of activity is safe.

-• Do not play sports or do tiring exercise until your doctor says it's okay.
+• Don't play sports or do intense exercise until your doctor says it's okay.

 • Rest when you feel tired.